axelvaldez/radical-companies/_posts/missing chapters/2022-05-03-radical-companies-for-the-impatient.markdown

        <p>Special Accomplishment</p>
       </th>
       <td>
-       <p style="margin-bottom:6px; ">&ldquo;Margot deserves to be recognized for stewarding the creation of our training platform.&rdquo; This may be in addition to other contributions that Margot has made.
+       <p style="margin-bottom:6px; margin-left;0;">&ldquo;Margot deserves to be recognized for stewarding the creation of our training platform.&rdquo; This may be in addition to other contributions that Margot has made.
 Maybe her role in &ldquo;stewarding the creation of our training platform&rdquo; was not as visible, but her teammates feel she deserves a wider recognition.</p>
       </td>
      </tr>
      <tr>
       <th>
        <p>Community</p></th>
       <td>
-       <p style="margin-bottom:6px; ">For example, a &ldquo;No Noise&rdquo; <span class="_paradigm">BANNER</span> could fund a sound barrier around a noisy factory.
+       <p style="margin-bottom:6px; margin-left;0;">For example, a &ldquo;No Noise&rdquo; <span class="_paradigm">BANNER</span> could fund a sound barrier around a noisy factory.
 A &ldquo;River Walk&rdquo; <span class="_paradigm">BANNER</span> could fund a clean up and beautification of a stream that runs nearby.
 A <span class="_paradigm">BANNER</span> could even fund a local vet hospital to help it recover from a fire.</p>
       </td>
      </tr>
      <tr>